JBrosDevelopment/Norma/README.md

         }
     }
 }
 ```

 ### Functions

 We'll start with the print function.
-I'll create a Function class and a print class that inherits from it.
+I'll create a Function class and a Print class that inherits from it.

 ```csharp
 // Functions.cs